About the SCE-Sniffer RADIUS Login Event Generator

-The SCMS SM SCE-Sniffer RADIUS LEG is a software module that receives RDR (Raw Data Record) messages containing RADIUS information from SCE devices configured with a RADIUS Sniffer service.
-The SCE-Sniffer RADIUS LEG is an extension of the Subscriber Manager (SM) software and runs as part of the SM process.
+The Cisco Service Control Subscriber Manager SCE-Sniffer RADIUS Login Event Generator (LEG) is a software module that receives Raw Data Record (RDR) messages containing RADIUS information from Service Control Engine (SCE) devices configured with a RADIUS sniffer service.
+The SCE-Sniffer RADIUS LEG is an extension of the Cisco Service Control Subscriber Manager software and runs as part of the Cisco Service Control Subscriber Manager process.

 Information About the SCE-Sniffer RADIUS LEG

-The SCE device analyzes RADIUS traffic that traverses it (1), and reports the RADIUS transactions to the LEG using the RDR protocol (2).
-The LEG associates the RDR data to subscriber properties (name, subscriber IP, domain, and policies), and triggers a login or logout operation to the Cisco Service Control Subscriber Manager (3) as shown in Figure 23-1.
+The Cisco SCE device analyzes RADIUS traffic that traverses it (1) and reports the RADIUS transactions to the LEG using the RDR protocol (2).
+The LEG associates the RDR data to subscriber properties (name, subscriber IP, domain, and policies) and triggers a login or logout operation to the Cisco Service Control Subscriber Manager (3) as shown in Figure 23-1.

 RADIUS Integration Overview

-This implementation of the SCE-Sniffer RADIUS LEG supports RFC 2865 (RADIUS protocol) and RFC 2866 (RADIUS Accounting).
+This implementation of the Cisco SCE-Sniffer RADIUS LEG supports RFC 2865 (RADIUS Protocol) and RFC 2866 (RADIUS Accounting).

 The LEG uses the following packet types: